How can target-date investments help me?

 Check your investments regularly

 As your risk tolerance and goals change, make sure the fund you're invested in still works best for you.
-Your personal situation could change—you might decide to retire earlier or later than you planned—and this may lead to switching to a target-date investment that invests more in stocks or more in bonds.
+Your personal situation could change—you might decide to retire earlier or later than you’d planned, for instance—and this may lead to switching to a target-date investment that invests more in stocks or more in bonds.

 Remember, you’re never locked into a particular target-date investment.